 How might we change this?
-Well, we at the Centre for Homelessness Impact have collated a set of evidence-based images that chronicle what homelessness actually looks like in 2022.
+Well, we at the Centre for Homelessness Impact have collated a set of evidence-based images that chronicle what homelessness actually looks like.
 We commissioned photographs of people experiencing different types of homelessness across the United Kingdom in order to show the reality of what homelessness looks like: people living in hostels and bed and breakfast hotels, families raising children in temporary accommodation, single people who’ve spent years sleeping on friends’ sofas.

 It took us to Merthyr Tydfil in the valleys of South Wales, to the market town of Malton in North Yorkshire, to the seaside in Brighton, to the outskirts of West and North Belfast, to the city centres of Leicester and London.
 With their consent, we photographed people of a variety of ages, from their early 20s to 60, men, women, children, and a baby, and of different ethnicities.
 Several have mental illnesses.
 One uses a mobility scooter.
 Their stories were all different.
 Their images are all different.